jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 - `applyToQueueFactory(:Function<AsyncEventQueueFactory, AsyncEventQueueFactory>)`

-All of these `apply*` methods accept a `java.util.function.Function` that applies the logic of the `Function` to the VMware GemFire object (such as `AsyncEventListener`), returning the object as a result.
+All of these `apply*` methods accept a `java.util.function.Function` that applies the logic of the `Function` to the [vmware-gemfire-name] object (such as `AsyncEventListener`), returning the object as a result.

 <p class="note"><strong>Note:</strong>
-The VMware GemFire object returned by the
+The [vmware-gemfire-name] object returned by the
 <code>Function</code> may be the same object, a proxy, or a completely
 new object.
 Essentially, the returned object can be anything you want.
 This is the fundamental premise behind Aspect-Oriented Programming (AOP)